 Q - How much does this program cost me?

-A - We are charging $15 each year that you participate in a Journey Group, plus an additional $15 for the one-time purchase of required materials (The Answer and Life Issues), for a total of $30 for the new Journey participants.
-These prices simply cover our costs for licensing and materials for each participant.
+A - Cost is $15 each year that you participate in a Journey Group, plus an additional cost for the one-time purchase of required materials (The Answer and Life Issues).
+Materials are purchased online from The Journey (click here).

 Q - Where is this Journey Group material coming from?